 Here’s a photo of the dress before the refashion:

-I decide to ask the collective mind of my lovely friends in the IG sewing community and the ideas for refashioning came pouring in.
-I ended up going with two ideas: a fluted cuff and a sash type tie across high hip level…perfect!
+I decided to ask the collective mind of my lovely friends in the IG sewing community and the ideas for refashioning came pouring in.
+I ended up going with two ideas: a fluted cuff and a sash type tie across the high hip level…perfect!